-- Shea Butter: Deeply hydrates, nourishes, and protects, ideal for dry and sensitive skin.
+- Shea butter: Deeply hydrates, nourishes, and protects, ideal for dry and sensitive skin.

 Quick Comparison